screwdriver-cd/data-schema/README.md

 CAUTION: Create migrations user (sd_migrator) in DB and this user should be given restrictive privileges to perform DDL operations.
 Be careful when reverting migrations, as this may end up in table getting DELETED if the user has PRIVILEGES.

 ### Existing Screwdriver instance
 Create a new table SequelizeMeta in the existing screwdriver database.
-Insert a record (name column matching filename) into the SequelizeMeta table for each initdb- file under the migrations folder.
+Insert a record (name column matching filename) into the SequelizeMeta table for each 20190919-initdb- file under the migrations folder.
 This will ensure migrations will not run for these files.
 After insert, verify the SequelizeMeta table has 16 records.

 ```bash
     CREATE TABLE public."SequelizeMeta" (